survivejs/react-book/manuscript/00_introduction.md

 I will also show you how to lint your code effectively using [ESLint](http://eslint.org/) and various other tools.
 There is a chapter in which you learn to author libraries at [npm](https://www.npmjs.com/).
 The lessons learned there will come in handy for applications as well.
 Finally, you will learn to style your React application in various emerging ways.

+There are a couple of appendices at end.
+They are meant to give food for thought and explain aspects, such as language features, in greater detail.
+If there's a bit of syntax that seems weird to you in the book, you'll likely find more information there.

 ## What is Kanban?

 ![Kanban by Dennis Hamilton (CC BY)](images/kanban_intro.jpg)